Through the Blue

 Aristotelous Square – the city’s iconic seafront plaza.

-If you prefer to be close to green open spaces, as families often do, stay close to the White Tower.
+If you prefer to be close to green open spaces, as families often do, stay close to the White Tower (this is also where you should start your waterfront walk).
 Less for the draw of the monument and museum in itself, and more because it marks the start of the “New Waterfront”.
 A revitalisation project completed in 2014 created wider boardwalks, pocket parks, playgrounds (albeit slightly lackluster), and installations like the statue of Alexander the Great and the striking beauty of George Zongolopoulos’ Umbrellas Sculpture.
 A gathering place for the city, street vendors serve cotton candy (and other snacks) on tap, while buskers entertain with song, dance, marionettes, and more.

 DOWNTOWN DINING, SWEETS & TREATS WITH KIDS